-- No development order or development permit shall be issued which would require the City Commission to delay or suspend construction of any capital improvements projects identified in -on the five5-year schedule of cCapital iImprovements. - 2.
+- 1. No development order or development permit shall be issued which would require the City Commission to delay or suspend construction of any capital improvements projects identified in on the five5-year schedule of control illustration of any capital illustration. - 2.
 The result of any development not meeting adopted level of service standards for public facilities shall be cessation of the affected development application or the reduction of the standard for level of service (which requires an amendment to the Comprehensive Plan).